mendersoftware/mender-docs/04.Artifacts/07.Variables/docs.md

 #### MENDER_DATA_PART

 The partition Mender uses as the persistent data partition.
 See [More detailed storage configuration](../../Devices/Partition-layout#more-detailed-storage-configuration) for more information.

+#### MENDER_DATA_PART_FSTYPE

+Filesystem type of data partition.
+This configuration is only used in fstab.
+Most filesystems can be auto detected, but some can not and hence this variable exists to override the auto detection.

 #### MENDER_DATA_PART_SIZE_MB